antoniou/go-crawler/README.md

 1. URLs that time-out
 1. Use robots.txt and existing sitemap to also increase performance
 1. At the moment, the crawler limits itself within a single scheme (e.g, http).
 For example, if  http://www.example.com is given as input, the crawler will not follow links to https://www.example.com/about.
 This is an improvement that the crawler needs.
+1. Queries (e.g, ?account=21312) and Fragments (#About) are not removed, hence a page can be crawled multiple times because of them.